RavikanthDodda/PyPro/README.md

 * [SWI-Prolog] - A declarative language we used for writing parser and runtime.
 * [Python] - A language we used to do handle frontend part and lexical analysis.
-* [Sly] - A python library for doing lexical analysis and parsing.
+* [Sly] - A python library we used to do lexical analysis.
-* [Pyswip] - A python library for interfacing between python and prolog.
+* [Pyswip] - A python library we used for interfacing between python and prolog.

 ### Installation